 In the event that you do not find an age requirement explicitly stated, don’t take that to mean that there is no minimum age required for check-in.
 Instead, I would highly recommend that you contact the property and inquire about minimum age requirements.

-Minimum age for booking a reservation
+Minimum age for booking a reservation may vary by hotel

 For example, Hyatt’s terms and conditions state the following: